JeffTheK/ubiquit/doc/function.md

 ### Return Statement

 `return` is used to return values.
-Having a return that is impossibe to achieve will raise warning.
+Having a return that is impossible to achieve will raise warning.